natsurainko/natsurainko/README.md

 > [!IMPORTANT]
 > The data in the chart below is not accurate, and it seems to only count my personal data
 > In fact, the programming language I use most is `.NET CSharp (C#)`
 > All the above data does not seem to include the data of the repositories in the organizations I created
+> The main one is [Xcube Studio](https://github.com/Xcube-Studio)

 ### ℹ️ Status
 ![Status](https://github-readme-stats.vercel.app/api?username=natsurainko&show_icons=true&include_all_commits=true&hide_border=true)